alihan0/location-api/README.md

 ```

 Now the project will be published on your localhost on port `3000`.
 If you want to change the port, you can change the `PORT` value in `app.js`.

+Note that you need a `database` for the system to work.
+You can edit your database information through `database.js` in the main directory.
+If you do not have any data, you can import the sql file in the `database` directory via `phpmyadmin`.

+# USAGE